vnykmshr/dotfiles/README.md

 **Build your development identity, don't copy mine.**

-This project provides professional patterns and examples.
+This project provides practical patterns and examples.
 The real value comes from understanding and adapting them to your workflow.
 Great developers don't just copy configurations—they evolve them.